polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 }, [addresses, api.query.balances.freeBalance, setBalances]);
 ```

-We call `api.query.balances.freeBalance.multi` and pass our array of addresses, the callback then received an array of results.
-From there we create with `reduce` an object with the address and balance of each account, this is what we will persist in the state.
+We call `api.query.balances.freeBalance.multi` and pass our array of addresses, the callback then receives an array of results.
+From there we create an object  with `reduce` that contains the address and balance of each account.
+This object is what we will persist in the state.

-Displaying the accounts with their balance is now easy, we will go through our list of addresses and display the names and balances.
+Displaying the accounts with their balance is now easy, we will map through our list of addresses and display the names and balances.

 ```js
   return (